-Dixie’s main objective is to help you attain a greater level of health and vitality, overcoming barriers to wellness and achieving your personal health goals.
-Using the tools of Acupuncture & East Asian Medicine and an integrative approach, you are steadily brought to a greater state of balance in which the body can heal itself.
+Dr. Dixie Small, LAc, DAOM began practicing Acupuncture and East Asian Medicine in 2009 with one central goal, to use these tools to help alleviate suffering in our community.
+Over the years, she has honed her skills to help many attain a greater level of health and vitality, overcoming barriers to wellness and achieving their own personal health goals.
+With an integrative approach and the principles and practice of East Asian Medicine, you are steadily brought to a greater state of balance in which the body can heal itself.

 doctor taking a female patient's pulse.

-Practicing in Portland, OR since 2009, she completed clinical internships at Oregon Health Science University (OHSU), Central City Concern, and the OCOM Clinic.
+Dr. Small, LAc completed clinical internships at Oregon Health Science University (OHSU), Central City Concern, and the OCOM Clinic.
 She is a participating provider with most insurance companies.
-Licensed to practice Acupuncture and East Asian Medicine by the Oregon Medical Board, with a post-graduate Master’s degree in Acupuncture & Oriental Medicine (MAOM) from the Oregon College of Oriental Medicine (OCOM) and a Diplomate in Acupuncture from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
-Dixie has also served on the Board of Directors for the Oregon Association of Acupuncture and Oriental Medicine (OAAOM).
+Licensed to practice Acupuncture and East Asian Medicine by the Oregon Medical Board, with a post-graduate Master’s degree in Acupuncture & Oriental Medicine (MAOM) from the Oregon College of Oriental Medicine (OCOM) in 2008 and then completing an additional intensive two year program earning a Doctorate in Acupuncture & Oriental Medicine in 2019.
+She holds a Diplomate in Acupuncture from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).

-In June of 2019 she completed the Doctoral program at OCOM, earning a Doctorate in Acupuncture and Oriental Medicine (DAOM) with a specialization in Women’s Health and Geriatrics.
+The Doctoral program at OCOM had a specialization in Women’s Health and Geriatrics.
 The focus of her capstone research was on the treatment of neurological disorders and neuro-ortho rehabilitation.

 Dixie came to discover acupuncture partly through an interest in Taosim.
 Taoist philosophy involves observation of patterns found in nature, the detection of these patterns in the environment and in the human being, with modification of action to be in accordance with that natural fabric, also known as weft and wane, of the universe, or Tao.
 This empirical study with observation and then proper action still resonates so strongly even after years of studying and introspection.